Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Interpolation of the number density field

-Notwithstanding this, using a triangulation-based approach to interpolate FLA data has a number of distinct disadvantages.
+Whilst the ability to extend the Delaunay triangulation to points in $n$-dimensional space does makes it a possible method for interpolating number densities obtained using the gFLA onto a mesh that spans both physical and radial space, using a triangulation-based approach to interpolate FLA data has a number of distinct disadvantages.
 Principally, the computational expense of having to construct a triangulation over all droplets within each layer of the droplet field, when coupled with the subsequent interpolation procedure of the number density data, would likely negate most of the saving offered by computing the number density along trajectories for the fewer droplets required using the FLA.
 To compound this, triangulation of droplets would not be able to distinguish and properly resolve voids in the droplet field when using linear interpolation within triangles, which would necessitate the use of a higher order interpolation method that is able to capture the spatial gradient of the number density field, and thereby further increase the computational expense.
 Finally, whilst knowledge of the Jacobian tensor provides information about the Eulerian-Lagrangian transformation of trajectory variables onto the local Eulerian field for each droplet, and thereby detail of the structures within the droplet field, a triangulation-based procedure is unable to utilise this information in its reconstruction of the number density field.